-Travellers are responsible for checking and conforming with the entry and exit requirements at their arrival and return destinations.
-Requirements may include temperature checks, proof of negative PCR Covid-19 tests or completion of forms.
+Travellers are responsible for checking and conforming with the entry and exit requirements at their arrival and return destinations as well as their airline's published protocols.
+Requirements may include proof of negative PCR Covid-19 tests, temperature checks or completion of forms.

-The FCO advises British nationals against all but essential international travel, except for a specified list of countries available here:
+The FCO advises British nationals against all but essential international travel.

 General Traveller Advice

 Maintain good hand and personal hygiene

 Observe social distancing advice and keep at least 2 metres (6 feet) away from other people